4 Steps to Improve Project Stakeholder Engagement

 • Sideward Influence: Other project managers who might need shared resources.

-Gather this information into a stakeholder register, documenting contact details and roles.
-Store this register in a central document library for easy team access.
+Gather this information into a stakeholder register, including contact details and roles.
+Store it in a central document library for easy team access.

-Regular updates to this register are essential as stakeholders and their parts or influence may change throughout the project.
+Keep the register updated, as stakeholders and their parts or influence may change throughout the project.

 3. Plan Your Engagement Strategy